WillAbides/benchdiff/README.md

       --tolerance=10.0     The minimum percent change before a result is considered degraded.

   benchmark command line:
       --bench="."
-The -bench argument for 'go test'.
 Run only those benchmarks matching a regular expression.
+To run all benchmarks, use '--bench .'.
       --benchmark-args=args    Override the default args to the go command.
 This may be a template.
                                See https://github.com/willabides/benchdiff for details."
       --benchmark-cmd="go"     The command to use for benchmarks.
       --benchmem               Memory allocation statistics for benchmarks.
-      --benchtime="1s"         The -benchtime argument for 'go test' --count=10               The -count argument for 'go-test'
+      --benchtime=DURATION     Run enough iterations of each benchmark to take t, specified as a time.Duration (for example, --benchtime 1h30s).
+The default is 1 second (1s).
+The special syntax Nx means to run the benchmark N times (for example, -benchtime 100x).
+      --count=10               Run each benchmark n times.
+If --cpu is set, run n times for each GOMAXPROCS value.'
-      --cpu=GOMAXPROCS         Specify a comma-separated list of GOMAXPROCS values for which the benchmarks should be executed.
+      --cpu=GOMAXPROCS,...
+Specify a list of GOMAXPROCS values for which the benchmarks should be executed.
 The default is the current value of GOMAXPROCS.
       --packages="./..."
 Run benchmarks in these packages.
       --show-bench-cmdline     Instead of running benchmarks, output the command that would be used and exit.